magento/devdocs/guides/v2.2/ui_comp_guide/components/basic-attributes.md

 ## Overview

 This topic describes the general UI components configuration attributes.
-There's a set of attributes available for all UI components, and a set of attributes which are specific for all [basic components]({{page.baseurl}}ui_comp_guide/bk-ui_comps.html#general-structure).
+There's a set of attributes available for all UI components, and a set of attributes which are specific for [basic components]({{page.baseurl}}ui_comp_guide/bk-ui_comps.html#general-structure) only.

 ## General options